 And then we drizzled a browned butter glaze over the cookies because WHY NOT?

 Truly, friends, these Caramel Corn Cookies are going to be something you’ll want to make this year.
-While they might not be a Halloween specialty where you’re from, they’re something you’ll want again and again and again.
+Trust me.
+They’re that good.

 And if you’re into salty-sweet desserts, this is right up your alley!

 More unique cookie recipes to try this season: Shortbread Brown Butter Cookies | Kitchen Sink Cookies | Browned Butter Chocolate Chip Cookies with Bourbon and Walnuts | Halloween Funfetti Cookies | Potato Chip Cookies